davidfeng88/CollisionViz/README.md

 ### From Google Maps JavaScript API
 * [Info window](https://developers.google.com/maps/documentation/javascript/infowindows) shows the details of a collision.
 Entries with "0" values are hidden.
 * [Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers) show collisions involving taxis, bicycles, motorcycles, and collisions that caused pedestrian injuries or deaths.
-* [Heatmap layer](https://developers.google.com/maps/documentation/javascript/heatmaplayer) shows a heatmap based on all the collisions on the selected date. **Note**: at this zoom level, all heatmap data will dissipate with fusion table layer, thus a heatmap layer is used.
+* [Heatmap layer](https://developers.google.com/maps/documentation/javascript/heatmaplayer) shows a heatmap based on all the collisions on the selected date. **Note**: fusion table layer does not work because all heatmap data will dissipate at this zoom level.
 * [Traffic, transit and bicycling Layers](https://developers.google.com/maps/documentation/javascript/trafficlayer) show the real-time (user time, not map time) traffic, the public transit network, and bike paths, respectively.
 * Alternative map style is the Silver theme in [Google Maps APIs Styling Wizard](https://mapstyle.withgoogle.com/).